Fig. 1: Artistic interpretation of the prehistoric amphibian reptile entombed in an iceberg. Image: Thomas Finley (200X).

 Welcome to Globster, Blobs and more

-The blog’s topic This non-commercial, popular-scientific blog is about dead sea monster, sea serpents, whatsit, whazzit, globster, blobs, pseudo-plesiosaur and-octopus, dinosaur or …
+This non-commercial, popular-scientific blog is about dead sea monster, sea serpents, whatsit, whazzit, globster, blobs, pseudo-plesiosaur and-octopus, dinosaur or whatever they’ve been called and their acknowledged or assumed identification.
+Equally what’s the label for those animals, if you read about them on this blog they generally have …

 error: Content is protected